pnkraemer/probdiffeq/docs/examples/solution_object.md

 # Exploring the solution object

-probabilistic IVP solvers are probabilistic numerical algorithms, which means they compute probability distributions over possible solutions instead of simple point estimates.
+Probabilistic IVP solvers are probabilistic numerical algorithms, which means they compute probability distributions over possible solutions instead of simple point estimates.
-A probabilistic description is much richer than a non-probabilistic description, so the solution objects returned by the probabilistic IVP solver are a lot of fun.
+A probabilistic description is much richer than a non-probabilistic description, so the solution objects returned by the probabilistic IVP solver are worth investigating:

 ```python tags=[]
 import jax